nizoom/TYAutomation/README.md

 The program will then define the gifts by donor category (new, recurring, monthly, and in tribute).
 The assessed data for each gift are passed to a corresponding email template based on the donation category.
 These templates were built with HTML, CSS, and Handlebars.
 My node application then sends the filled out the email to the donor.

+## Installation

+This project was built custom for a specific non profit.
+Please email me at nissimram1812@gmail.com if you would like assistance in replicating some of its features.